Destroyer13579/DEI---AI-USES-POPULATION-SUBMOD-/README.md

 - At AI turn end, any newly appeared unit (or large refill) must be paid from the region’s population pool for that unit’s class.
 If payment fails, the unit is deleted.

+- FOR MODDERS, provided a basic scripting log, easy to use. (just drag it into rome2/data folder and activate it like any other mod.
+More instructions below in the modders section)

 - Gentle assist, war-only
 If the region is slightly short, the AI may (a) siphon the same class from other regions in the same province, and then (b) apply a small emergency levy only while at war.
 Citizens/Elites are never levied.
 Default caps in this build: